Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Conclusion

 \section{Conclusion}

-In this paper, we have presented \OurModel, a novel flow-matching framework that redefines one-step Real-world Super-Resolution as a specialized navigation within a generative manifold.
-By identifying the allomorphic nature of image generation and restoration, we move beyond the conventional paradigm of naive latent substitution, which often suffers from prior collapse and trajectory deviation.
-Technically, our SNR-guided initialization and Flow-Anchored Trajectory Consistency (FATC) effectively bridge the domain gap between degraded observations and generative priors, ensuring a curvature-free restoration path.
-Furthermore, the Allomorphic Trajectory Matching (ATM) strategy facilitates a self-adversarial alignment that successfully preserves the inherent richness of pre-trained models.
-Extensive experiments validate that \OurModel achieves a superior balance between pixel-wise fidelity and generative realism in a single NFE.
-Ultimately, this work demonstrates that the rectification of restoration trajectories via structural correlation with generative flows is a promising path toward efficient, high-fidelity vision foundations in the wild.
+In this paper, we present \OurModel, a novel FM-based framework that redefines one-step Real-SR as a specialized navigation within a generative manifold.
+Inspired by the allomorphic nature between generation and restoration, our approach jointly models them within a unified flow framework.
+Specifically, SNR-Guided Trajectory Initialization reduces the distribution shift between LR latents and the Gaussian prior, while Flow-Anchored Trajectory Consistency (FATC) and Allomorphic Trajectory Matching (ATM) jointly mitigate trajectory deviation and preserve the generative prior under extreme acceleration.
+Extensive experiments demonstrate that \OurModel achieves a superior balance between fidelity, realism, and efficiency, offering a promising direction toward efficient, high-quality Real-SR.